Skip to content

 Is Northwood University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Northwood University earn a median of $63,075, roughly in line with national averages for graduates.
+Ten years out, alumni of Northwood University earn a median of $63,075, roughly in line with the national average for college graduates.

 $54,058